scotfree/fuelscape/docs/README.md

 # fuelscape
+(Climatebase Fellowship Capstone project)
-A web-based tool to assess biochar production as part of wildfire fuels reduction projects (Climatebase Fellowship Capstone project).
+A web-based tool to assess wildfire fuels reduction projects  - in particular, biochar production as part of

 * *Main*: web based platform to gather geospatial data for a fuel reduction project and compare various ways to handle the carbon removed as fuel.
 In particular to estimate whether bio-char production can be used as a way to lower costs.